dwkenefick/Misc.-Python/README.md

 # Ghost
-An effort to solve the game Ghost
+An (ongoing) effort to solve the game Ghost.

+Currently needs the libraries:
+- nltk (for words)